What You Want to Know

 Yes, we brought the dog.
 No, we’re not insane.
 We love him, he loves us, and giving him up would have been heartbreaking for all concerned, not to mention cruel.

-So far it’s working out fine.
-Flying him over was easier than I expected.
+Traveling with a dog isn’t without challenges, but so far it’s working out well.
+It took a lot of time and research to figure out how to fly a dog to Europe, but in the end I figured everything out and Archie made it safely to Amsterdam.
 At first we brought him out with us when we went to explore cities, but he’s a sensitive little dandy and it became pretty stressful for him (after a 9-hour day in Amsterdam he slept for a day and a half straight), so now we usually leave him to guard the rig.
 Barking hasn’t been too much of a problem, but Archie does love to chase cats, so in Turkey we need to make sure he’s on leash.

 Unfortunately Archie has become a bit fearful of children, so we need to stop them from trying to pet him, which is difficult because he looks like an adorable little cartoon character.

 Did you have to quarantine your dog?